agrc/Unclaimed-Property/readme.md

 ## Start the job

-To start the job, you mush apply the `jobs/job_*.yml` to the cluster.
+To start the job, you must apply the `jobs/job_*.yml` to the cluster.
 Run this command for each `job.yml` file that you created.

 ```sh
 kubectl apply -f job.yaml